 The Animal Care & Control Centre is where Edmonton’s stray and lost pets are housed.
-The facility takes care of animals until their rightful owners can be found or until they are transferred to an adoption agency.
+The facility offers safe-harbour for sick, injured, and lost pets as well as victims of animal neglect, cruelty and abandonment.

 Staff at the facility is trained to look after the health and well-being of all pets in our care by providing:

 - First aid and veterinary care for animals that come in with an injury

 - Kennels that are cleaned and disinfected throughout each day

 - Vaccinations to protect from infection

 Did you know ACCC:

 - Houses more than 6,000 lost pets found in Edmonton each year

 - Has a 2,120 square metre (22,800 square feet) building that holds up to 84 cats and 47 dogs comfortably according to capacity for care

 - Has a specially designed area for small pets